tildeclub/site/wiki/source/ttbp.md

 [github](https://github.com/tildeclub/ttbp).

-`ttbp` runs from the command line, providing a hub for writing personal blog posts and reading posts written by other users of tilde.club. it's a little bit like livejournal or dreamwidth or tumblr. you can opt to publish your posts to a public html file hosted on your tilde page, to tilde.club's gopher server, or keep all your entries private to the tilde.club server.
+`ttbp` runs from the command line, providing a hub for writing personal blog posts and reading posts written by other users of Tilde.club. it's a little bit like livejournal or dreamwidth or tumblr. you can opt to publish your posts to a public html file hosted on your tilde page, to Tilde.club's gopher server, or keep all your entries private to the Tilde.club server.

-this is a project that runs on tilde.club, so all users of this program are expected to operate under the tilde.club [code of conduct](http://tilde.club/wiki/code-of-conduct.html). content/personal issues should be worked out according to the CoC, with support from the [administrative team](https://tilde.club/wiki/code-of-conduct.html#contact-info) if needed.
+this is a project that runs on Tilde.club, so all users of this program are expected to operate under the Tilde.club [code of conduct](http://tilde.club/wiki/code-of-conduct.html). content/personal issues should be worked out according to the CoC, with support from the [administrative team](https://tilde.club/wiki/code-of-conduct.html#contact-info) if needed.